shineangelic/TagView/README.md

 I tried to hide internal implementation and expose tagView APIs only, not forcing the user to pass thru RelativeLayout view.
 SimpleTagView is just this humble.
+The Tag view is simpler, since it uses <merge>.
+Some features were lost, I preferred a simpler impletentation.

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-TagView-green.svg?style=flat)](https://android-arsenal.com/details/1/2566)

 Simple android view to display collection of colorful tags efficiently.
-You can edit the tag's style, and set listener of selecting or deleting tag.
+You can edit the tag's color and deletability, and set listener for selecting or deleting tag.
 Example usages can be found in example project.